 Malolactic Fermentation (ML):

-Malolactic Fermentation (ML): A bacterial fermentation occurring in most wines, this natural process converts sharper malic acid (found in green apples) into softer lactic acid (found in milk).
+A bacterial conversion occurring in most wines, this natural process converts sharper malic acid (found in green apples) into softer lactic acid (found in milk).
 Total acidity is reduced; the wines become softer, rounder and more complex.
 In addition, malolactic fermentation stabilizes wines by preventing an undesirable fermentation in the bottle.
 Often called the secondary fermentation.
 Frequently associated with big, rich, buttery Chardonnay, malolactic fermentation is prevented when fresher, crisper styles are desired.

 A sharp, tart acid found in grapes as well as in green apples.
 Less-ripe grapes or grapes grown in cooler climates can contain high levels of malic acid; the resulting wines often contain aromas and flavors reminiscent of green apples.
 It is converted to smoother lactic acid during malolactic fermentation.

 A smooth (not sharp) acid created during malolactic fermentation.
 This acid is also found in milk.